wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

-### Managing Maintenance Windows
+### Extending a Maintenance Window

-You can extend the duration of a maintenance window or close the window before it is scheduled to finish.
-To extend or close one or more maintenance windows:
+You can extend the duration of a maintenance window.
+To extend one or more maintenance windows:

 1. Select **Browse > Maintenance Windows**.
-1. Check the checkboxes next to the maintenance windows.
+1. Check the checkboxes next to the maintenance windows to be extended.
-1. Click the **Extend** dropdown and select the desired duration or click the **Close** button.
+1. Click the **Extend** dropdown and select the desired duration.
 1. Click the confirmation.

-To extend the duration of a single maintenance window, select **Extend > Duration**.
+To extend a single maintenance window, select the three dots on the left, click **Extend** and select the desired duration.

+### Closing a Maintenance Window

+You can close the window before it is scheduled to finish.
+To close one or more maintenance windows:

+1. Select **Browse > Maintenance Windows**.
+1. Check the checkboxes next to the maintenance windows to be closed.
+1. Click the **Close** button.
+1. Click the confirmation.

+To close a single maintenance window, select the three dots on the left, and click **Close**.

+### Editing or Deleting a Maintenance Window

-To close, edit, or delete a single maintenance window, select the three dots on the left and click **Close**, **Edit**, or **Delete**.
+To edit or delete a maintenance window, select the three dots on the left and click **Edit** or **Delete**.

 ## Excluding Sources from an Alert